FilippoDoldi/Mushroom-classification/README.md

 **Solution and results**

-In this binary classification problem since the poisonus class is the positive class we aim to maximize recall since we want to avoid false negatives, i.e. people getting poisoned by eating misclassiefied mushrooms.
+In this binary classification problem since the poisonus class is the positive class we aim to maximize recall in order to avoid false negatives, i.e. people getting poisoned by eating misclassiefied mushrooms.
 Due to the high number of nominal variables we solve the problem through random forests achieving a perfect classification on the test set with grid search cross validation.